lfricken/ti/essence/readme.md

 __NOTES:__ Only `9` Factions have been migrated so far.
 Not all factions will/should be migrated.
-So much stuff changed that you'll have to reprint quite a few things or just use Table Top Simulator.
+So much stuff changed that you'll have to reprint quite a few things or just use Table Top Simulator [TODO Make Workshop Thing](www.google.com).
 | # Playtests  | Faction |
 | -------- | ------- |
 | 1  | Creuss |